jjelosua/ML_audio_classification/README.md

 install it from source linked with python3 follow [these][cvpy] instructions

 ## Audio features
--Ring detection
+- Ring detection
--Percentage of silence
+- Percentage of silence
--Length of the chunk between the last ring and the end of the file -Number of rings
+- Length of the chunk between the last ring and the end of the file
+- Number of rings

 ## Image features
 * white proportion